-A small removalist company uses casual labour hire employees to operate vehicles during peak periods.
+A small removalist company uses casual labour hire workers to operate vehicles during peak periods.

-A supervisor overheard a labour hire employee heavy-vehicle driver talking about night-shift work and interstate trips.
-On enquiry, the driver explained that he often worked extra shifts as he is employed by several labour hire agencies.
+A supervisor overheard a labour hire heavy-vehicle driver talking about night-shift work and interstate trips.
+On enquiry, the labour hire worker explained that he often worked extra shifts as he is employed by several labour hire providers.

-The supervisor enquired with other casual drivers and determined that most are registered with multiple labour hire agencies.
+The supervisor enquired with other casual drivers and determined that most were registered with multiple labour hire providers.

-The supervisor contacted her manager to express concern that drivers of heavy vehicles could be working dangerously long hours across multiple shifts with different agencies, without enough breaks, which could result in a risk to health and safety due to the drivers being fatigued.
+The supervisor contacted her manager to express concern that drivers of heavy vehicles could be working dangerously long hours across multiple shifts with different labour hire providers and without enough breaks.
+She was concerned about the risk to health and safety due to the drivers being fatigued.

-The host employer recognised that employee fatigue poses a significant risk and met with all of the labour hire agencies to present drafted questions for inclusion in their recruitment programs to ensure employees understand and can identify, manage and report fatigue.
+The host employer recognised that employee fatigue posed a significant risk and met with all of the labour hire providers they work with as part of the consultation process.
+The host employer presented draft questions for inclusion in the labour hire providers' recruitment programs to ensure employees understand and can identify, manage and report fatigue.

-The labour hire agencies redesigned their induction programs for all casual heavy-vehicle drivers to include fatigue management training, and introduced refresher training to be delivered annually.
-They also conducted a review of heavy vehicle driver logbooks (work diaries) for those that worked under the Heavy Vehicle National Law (applicable in Victoria).
-The logbooks are completed digitally and provided information to the agency about record keeping and standard hours for drivers.
+The labour hire providers cooperated with the host employer and redesigned their induction programs for all casual heavy-vehicle drivers to include fatigue management training and introduced refresher training to be delivered annually.
+They also conducted a review of heavy vehicle driver logbooks for those that worked under the Heavy Vehicle National Law, which is applicable in Victoria.
+The logbooks are completed digitally and provided information to the labour hire provider about record keeping and standard hours for drivers.

-- Meet with the host employer regularly to discuss any issues or concerns that have come up regarding the health and safety of the labour hire employees.
+Meet with the host employer regularly to consult and discuss any issues or concerns that have come up regarding the health and safety of the labour hire workers.

-- Ensure labour hire employees understand how they can raise health and safety issues at work, such as via their Health and Safety Representative.
+Ensure labour hire workers understand how they can raise health and safety issues at work, such as via their health and safety representative.

-- Consult with the agency on OHS matters, and provide points of contact for health and safety between the organisations.
+Consult with the labour hire provider and labour hire workers on occupational health and safety matters, and provide points of contact for health and safety between the organisations.